gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 ```

 **Part 2**
-- Using the same layers you added to the Webmap, create a web application by adding the layers as Feature Layers like in the [Intro to Feature Layer](https://developers.arcgis.com/javascript/latest/sample-code/layers-featurelayer/index.html) example.
+- Using the same layers you added to the Webmap, create a web application by adding the layers as Feature Layers like in the [Intro to Feature Layer](https://developers.arcgis.com/javascript/latest/sample-code/layers-featurelayer/index.html) example. **Please submit your code and app using GitHub.
+The app should be hosted on GitHub using GitHub Pages.**

 - For this problem, you'll have to load multiple layers, similar to this:
 ```
 var featureLayer_1 = new FeatureLayer({